-It’s hard to believe that this is the fifth year to sponsor the Ad Astra Archery Tournament.
-It will be held at MacLennan Park in Topeka on Saturday, April 30, 2016.
+It’s hard to believe that this is the eighth year to sponsor the Ad Astra Archery Tournament.
+It will be held at MacLennan Park in Topeka on Saturday, April 21, 2018.

 This tournament stands alone as a way for children from Kindergarten through 12th grade to enjoy the archery experience while competing for the top scores.
 But it also serves as a scholarship opportunity for assisting Kansas kids to compete in the National Archery in the Schools tournament.

 Each year archers at the Kansas state tournament in early spring who qualify to compete at the national tournament in May fail to do so because of the cost of traveling to Louisville, Kentucky.
 By providing financial awards to the top scoring archery teams or individuals, we enable these high achievers to represent Kansas at the NASP® championship.

 Unfortunately, we are unable to offer a tax deduction.
 But financial support is still critical to further the purposes of our not-for-profit corporation, including: